-Landscape Photography.
+Landscape Photography for beginners.
 You’re on holiday and come across a beautiful landscape.
 You get out your camera to capture the splendour only to arrive home, look at the images and find them lifeless, lacking colour and boring!
 Landscape photography doesn’t require any special photographic equipment and is more focused around apertures and shutter speeds; so what went wrong!

 Look for leading in lines from fences, rivers, and paths.
 Start them from the corner of your shot and move them through to the back adding symmetry.
 If you have a dramatic sky place your horizon in the lower third of your shot and visa versa for the foreground.